 Peter S. O’Keefe & Justin Stevens

 Disclaimer: Although we obtain information contained in our newsletter from sources we believe to be reliable, we cannot guarantee its accuracy.
 The opinions expressed in the newsletter are those of O’Keefe Stevens Advisory and may change without notice.
 The information in our newsletter may become outdated and we have no obligation to update it.
 The information in our newsletter is not intended to constitute individual investment advice and is not designed to meet your personal financial situation.
 It is provided for information purposes only and nothing herein constitutes investment, legal, accounting or tax advice, or a recommendation to buy, sell or hold a security.

-Investment advisory services offered through O’Keefe Stevens Advisory, Inc., an SEC Registered Investment Advisor.
+Investment advisory services are offered through O’Keefe Stevens Advisory, Inc., an SEC Registered Investment Advisor.

-© 2022 O’Keefe Stevens Advisory, Inc. All rights reserved.
-This content cannot be copied without express written consent of O’Keefe Stevens Advisory, Inc.
+© 2023 O’Keefe Stevens Advisory, Inc. All rights reserved.
+This content cannot be copied without the express written consent of O’Keefe Stevens Advisory, Inc.